wyndhblb/fvec/README.md

     (string|int64|double, string|int64|double)

-The tuple object is a basic 2 element object of "key" and "value" designation `TP`
+The tuple object is a basic 2 element object of "key" and "value" which is designated by `TP`

 The labels